-Effective treatment options available to people with Single Sided Deafness are readily available and can either include a Contralateral Routing of Signals (CROS) device or a Bone Conduction Implant.
-A CROS device uses a microphone on the ear side with a hearing loss to detect the sound and transmit it to another device on the ear with better or normal hearing.
-These devices are effective in improving the ability to hear sound in all directions.
-Most systems are now wireless and are either behind the ear or custom style hearing aids.
+Effective treatment options available to people with SSD are readily available and can either include a Contralateral Routing of Signals (CROS) system or a Bone Conduction Implant.
+CROS systems include a small behind-the-ear or in-the-ear device for both ears.
+The device on the worse hearing ear detects sound and relays it to another device on the ear with better or normal hearing.
+Modern CROS systems are mostly wireless and are effective in improving the ability to hear sound in all directions.

 Meet Kevin from Mount Pleasant

 Kevin is 84 years old.
-When he was 25 years old, a virus infection attacked his right ear and left him with no useable hearing in that ear.
-Kevin’s hearing in his left ear also deteriorated to a moderately severe degree.
-With the additional effects of industrial deafness, hearing in his left ear began to deteriorate to a point that hearing aids no longer provided effective assistance.
+At the age of 25, a virus infection attacked his right ear and left him with no useable hearing in that ear.
+With the effects of noise induced hearing loss (‘industrial deafness’), hearing in his left ear had declined to a point that conventional hearing aids no longer provided effective assistance.

-Kevin found social situations difficult.
-Before treatment from Mackay Hearing, he recalls attending a function where a lady asked his wife “does it speak?” – a hurtful inference that he was stupid.
+Kevin found social situations very difficult.
+Prior to treatment at Mackay Hearing, he recalls attending a function where a lady asked his wife “does it speak?” – a hurtful inference that he was stupid.

-Kevin was first fitted with hearing aids from another clinic when he was 74 years old with limited success in his poorer hearing ear.
-Despite upgrading his hearing aids with high quality and latest technology, he could hear but always had difficulty understanding conversations.
+Kevin was first fitted with hearing aids from another clinic when he was 74 years old with limited success in his poorer hearing (right) ear.
+Despite upgrading his hearing aids to premium technology devices, he could hear but always had difficulty understanding conversations.

-Kevin’s hearing status, symptoms and history prompted consideration of alternate solutions, and a trial of a wireless CROS device was undertaken.
+Kevin’s hearing status, symptoms and history prompted consideration of alternate solutions, and a trial of a wireless CROS system was undertaken.

-Kevin’s trial of the wireless CROS device was an outstanding success.
+Kevin’s trial was an outstanding success.
 Kevin reported being able to hear conversations much more effectively and he had gained new-found confidence at social gatherings.

-Kevin was fitted with the device and says that “the CROS device has changed my life!”
+Kevin was fitted with his own wireless CROS system and says that “it has changed my life!”